odoo/documentation/project/advanced/advanced_projects.rst

 Share stages across projects
 ============================

-| In order to have a clean Kanban view that works across projects, and even to avoid duplicates,
+| In order to have a clean Kanban view that works across projects, and to avoid duplicates,
   delineate specific stages for different projects.
-| Go to :menuselection:`Settings --> Activate the developer mode`.
-Now, go to
+| :doc:`Activate the Developer mode <../../general/developer_mode/activate>` then go to
   :menuselection:`Project --> Configuration --> Stages`.
 Choose the respective one and add the projects among which you would like to share stages.